-Gartner, Inc. ranks in an above-average position in its peer group, with profitability as the main structural strength, while stability is less supportive than the other dimensions.
+Gartner, Inc. ranks in an above-average position in its peer group, with profitability as the main structural strength, while stability is clearly weaker than the other dimensions.
 The market setup has weakened, with clear trend damage and relative performance under pressure.

 Peer-relative scores, weakest to strongest

-Gartner provides research and advisory services focused on the IT sector, with a core business in subscription-based insights.
+Gartner provides research and advisory services focused on IT and consulting.
+Its business model combines subscription-based research with consulting offerings.

 Break down IT's position across all dimensions with the full interactive tool.